d-liya/architecture-clientside/README.md

 The architecture supports a code generation AI that can be trained to output code in the project's specific format.
 This can drastically reduce the time needed to build new features.

-## Contribution Guidelines

-We welcome contributions.
-Before making any changes, please read our [CONTRIBUTING.md](./CONTRIBUTING.md) file.

-## Support and Contact

-If you have any questions or need support, please contact us at support@your-organization.com.

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](./LICENSE) file for details.

----

-By following this opinionated design pattern, you'll find building forms in your Next.js application to be a more cohesive and efficient experience.
-Happy coding!